aksommerville/hecubus/README.md

 # Hecubus

 The dungeon master's helper, for TinyArcade. [https://tinycircuits.com/].
-(in case you weren't a child of the 90's, "Hecubus" is a reference to this Kids in the Hall Skit [https://www.youtube.com/watch?v=rADdKqPNdaM]).
+(in case you weren't a child of the 90's, "Hecubus" is a reference to this Kids in the Hall skit [https://www.youtube.com/watch?v=rADdKqPNdaM]).

 ## Features